frankolms/Regex-Tutorial/Develop/gist-template.md

 The star (`*`) quantifier is similar to the `?` quantifier in that anything that precedes it is optional.
 However, unlike the `?` quantifier, it does not only match it up to 1 time.
 The `*` quantifier will match whatever precedes it as many times as it appears in the string.

-If we look at the part of the regex that reads `([\/\w \.-]*)*`, we can see that this searches for any amount of forward slashes, letters either upper or lower case, periods, or hyphen.
+If we look at the part of the regex that reads `([\/\w \.-]*)*`, we can see that this searches for any amount of forward slashes, letters either upper or lower case, periods, underscores, or hyphen.
 These are optional however.
 They do not have to be included in the search.

 The plus (`+`) quantifier will match anything that precedes it at least 1 time.
 This means that whatever precedes it is mandatory in the search.
 It also does not only match it up to 1 time.
 It will match whatever precedes it as many times as it appears in the string.